robbytables/bug-free-invention/unit-1-variables/instructor-resources/02-variables/02-variables-slides.md

 **Talking Points**:

 - "You may have a scenario where you want to reassign a variable to itself.
 We do this so we don't have to create extra variables.
 In our cupcakes example, we don't want to have to use a whole new variable just to add a cupcake."
 - "Note that this works because the *right* side of the equals sign is evaluated first.
 Thus, the `1 + 3`  in the second line is happening before the reassignment.
-The right side becomes 4, then that value is set to cupcakes_ive_eaten."
+The right side becomes 4, then that value is set to cups_of_coffee_consumed."
 - "A great thing about variables is that, because they store a value, you can use them later - even to create new variables.
 For example, if we have a variable declared `cupcakes_in_a_box = 3`, and we know that there are 5 cupcakes in a box, we can multiply them to determine the number of cupcakes I will eat.
 Here's an example:"
 </aside>